planetree12/kafka-pubsub-system/README.md

 With the default configuration, the producer will generate and send approximately 100,000 messages per hour to Kafka in a continuous stream.

-Environment variables can also be used to override configuration:

-- `KAFKA_BOOTSTRAP_SERVERS`: Comma-separated list of Kafka broker addresses
-- `KAFKA_TOPIC`: The Kafka topic to publish to
-- `PRODUCER_INTERVAL_MS`: Interval between batches in milliseconds
-- `PRODUCER_BATCH_SIZE`: Number of messages to send in each batch

 #### Consumer Configuration

 The consumer is configured through a JSON file located at `consumer/config/config.json`: